Beccles: Leisure

 The annual Beccles Carnival and Family Fun weekend is held during the third weekend in August, which includes the popular Duck Race on the River Waveney.

 The town's local newspaper is the weekly Beccles & Bungay Journal, formed in 1933.

-Two Scout Association groups, 2nd Beccles and 5th Beccles operate in the town, as do Girlguiding groups.
+Two Scout Association groups, 2nd Beccles and 5th Beccles, operate in the town, as do Girlguiding groups.
 Beccles Sea Cadets and Beccles Royal Marines Cadets run Training Ship Brave and the town is also home to 759 (Beccles) Air Cadets.

+Beccles Cricket Club, founded in 1955, play on Beef Meadow on Beccles Common.
+They run two senior men's teams - the 1st team play in Division Two of the Norfolk Cricket Alliance and the 2nd team play in Division Six.
+They also run a women's softball team and junior teams from the under-11 age group through to under-15.

-Beccles' main football team is Beccles Town F.C., established in 1919.
-As of the 2022–13 season, they are members of the Anglian Combination Premier Division.
-Beccles also has a football team called Beccles Caxton F.C., with 'Caxton' being a name commonly found in Beccles, including the social club the 'Caxton Club', the pub the 'Caxton Arms' and the street 'Caxton Road'.
+Beccles' main football club is Beccles Town, established in 1919.
+As of the 2023–24 season, they are members of the Anglian Combination Premier Division.
+Beccles also has a football team called Beccles Caxton, with "Caxton" being a name commonly found in Beccles, including the Caxton Club social club, the Caxton Arms pub and Caxton Road.

 Ellough Park Raceway is south-east of Beccles on the site of the old Ellough airfield.
 It is a local centre for kart racing.